 17 Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness: I will cast thee to the ground, I will lay thee before kings, that they may behold thee.

-So the kings of Tyre and Babylon were cast out of their high places, Just as Satan was.
-What happened to these kings was a result of the spirit that was in them.
+So the kings of Tyre and Babylon were cast out of their high places, just as Satan was.
+What happened to these kings was a result of the spirit within them.
 So what do we see from these passages?
 Anything that is driven by Lucifer’s spirit goes the same route as he did.

-Let’s look at this in 1 Timothy 3: Now here in this chapter, Paul is describing to Timothy the qualifications of an elder.
+Let’s look at this in 1 Timothy 3: Here in this chapter, Paul is describing to Timothy the qualifications of an elder.
 And it reads that he should be among other things:

 6 Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.

 The NIV reads: “He must not be a recent convert, or he may become conceited and fall under the same judgment as the devil.”
 So again, anything or anybody who is driven by Satan’s spirit will be judged as he was.
-Paul also warned the Corinthians when he told them: that they should cast down arguments, and [every high thing], that exalts itself against the knowledge of God.
+Paul also warned the Corinthians when he told them: “that they should cast down arguments, and [every high thing], that exalts itself against the knowledge of God.
+[2 Cor.
+10:5.]

-So Satan full of rebellion and pride, which God hates, was judged.
+So Satan, full of rebellion and pride, which God hates, was judged.
 [Prov.
 6:16] Now because of this, all on earth was destroyed by the first flood.
-[Gen. 1:2] So Genesis begins a recreation of earth.
-But Satan regained rulership over the earth in Adam’s time, seizing man’s dominion: by causing his fall.
+[Gen. 1:2] So Genesis begins a recreation of the earth.
+But Satan regained rulership over the earth in Adam’s time, seizing man’s dominion by causing his fall.

-Now as a result, we are living in a world that’s asleep.
-We are living with our minds clouded in darkness where we accept wrong for right.
+Now, as a result, we are living in a world that’s asleep.
+We live with our minds clouded in darkness, accepting wrong for right.
 We accept this immoral age as a moral age.
 We are now living Romans 1—right now, today.
-Let’s take a look at this: Romans 1 Verses 18-31 describes God’s wrath on unrighteousness.
-Verse 21 describes the problem it reads:
+Let’s take a look at this: Romans 1:18-31 describes God’s wrath against unrighteousness.
+Verse 21 describes the problem, it reads:

 20 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse.